 - Prototype deadline is May 22nd, 2017

 Read the challenge Guidelines for the specific submission criteria and rules.
 Please advise that challenge guidelines are subject to change.
-Registered competitors will receive a notification when changes are made, however, we highly encourage you to regularly visit the challenge site to see new updates.
+Registered competitors will receive a notification when significant changes are made, however, we highly encourage you to regularly visit the challenge page.

 When living with a chronic skin condition such as psoriasis, people often face the issue of not being able to predict the next flare-up.
 When will it happen?
 Where on the body will it occur?
 How bad will it be?